 I believe in the power of action research.
-Initiatives often start in one direction, but end up going in a completely different direction and we sometimes view this as failure, but within the context of action research, this shift in focus is often a good indicator of progress.
+Initiatives often start in one direction but end up going in a completely different direction and we sometimes view this as a failure, but within the context of action research, this shift in focus is often a good indicator of progress.
 Some are uncomfortable with the intangibility of this, but I like it.
-I like to think of the action research process as a cyclical path that puts to use the other four R's: reflect, retool, reframe and reclaim.
-These elements are key to keeping a project dynamic and malleable, but at the same time focused and purposeful in the effort to support quality education.
+I like to think of the action research process as a cyclical path that puts to use the five R's: reflect, retool, recalibrate, reframe and refocus.
+These elements are key to keeping a project dynamic and malleable, but at the same time focused and purposeful in the effort to support quality teaching and learning.

 The author in the video is Dylan Williams.
 He writes about assessment in schools; the virtues of formative assessment in particular.
 I agree with his message that the power of reform in schools lies mainly in teachers.
 There are many camps within education reform, but without getting into the debate about which one is most correct, I just want to draw attention to the fact that the single common denominator in any teaching reform effort is teachers.
 As individuals, and even more powerfully and effectively in collaborative groups, teachers have a distinct and brilliant education reform platform to work from because together, they are immersed daily within classrooms and schools.